ninackjeong/detect-octave-errors/README.md

 # by Cheonkam Jeong

 This script is to detect octave errors.
-The input file for this should include the maximum and the minimum values of pitch, for which ProsodyPro (Xu, 2013) was used.
+The input file for this should include the maximum and the minimum values of pitch.